rednafi/digressions/_posts/python/2020-06-26-python-metaclasses.md

         Parameters
         ----------
         args : tuple
-            position only arguments of the new class kwargs : dict
+            Position only arguments of the new class kwargs : dict
-            keyward only arguments of the new class
+            Keyward only arguments of the new class

         """